-- (P) Amendments - (1) Rules - (a) No amendment to this rule may be made which is inconsistent with existing federal or state authority or university rule. - (b) The university rules committee reviews proposed amendments and revisions to current faculty policies and rules and solicits input and recommendations from the deans of the colleges and the university faculty council and recommends their approval to the "VPAA."
-The committee initiates amendments to existing faculty policies, rules and appendices as needed. - (c) Recommendations for amendments to this rule shall be made by the university rules committee to the "VPAA" who will forward final amendments to the president. - (d) The president shall submit positive recommendations for amendments to the board for approval.
+- (P) Amendments - (1) Rules - (a) No amendment to this rule may be made which is inconsistent with existing federal or state authority or university policy. - (b) The university rules committee reviews proposed amendments and revisions to current faculty policies and rules and solicits input and recommendations from the deans of the colleges and the university faculty council and recommends their approval to the provost.
+The committee initiates amendments to existing faculty policies, rules and appendices as needed. - (c) Recommendations for amendments to this rule shall be made by the university rules committee to the provost who will forward final amendments to the president. - (d) The president shall submit positive recommendations for amendments to the board for approval.
 Amendments become effective upon approval by the board.
-Approved amendments shall be codified, filed and posted by the university general counsel. - (2) Rule appendices - (a) Appendices may elaborate, clarify or add further detail to this rule. - (b) Appendices must be consistent with this rule, university rule, and any federal or state authority.
-Amendments are initiated and vetted by the university rules committee and vetted with appropriate constituents. - (c) Recommended amendments to the appendices shall be made by the university rules committee to the "VPAA" who reviews and approves as appropriate.
-Amendments will be effective upon such approval and will be codified and posted by the university general counsel.
+Approved amendments shall be codified, filed, and posted by the university general counsel.

-- (3) Codification and posting - (a) When amendments are approved, they must be forwarded to the university general counsel. - (b) University general counsel will notify the office of the "VPAA" when such amendments have been codified, posted, and filed, if appropriate.
+- (2) Rule appendices - (a) Appendices may elaborate, clarify or add further detail to the faculty rules. - (b) Appendices must be consistent with the faculty rules, university rules, and any federal or state authority.
+Amendments are initiated and vetted by the university rules committee and vetted with appropriate constituents. - (c) Recommended amendments to the appendices shall be made by the university rules committee to the provost who reviews and approves as appropriate. amendments will be effective upon such approval and will be codified and posted by the university general counsel. - (3) Codification and posting - (a) When amendments are approved, they must be forwarded to the university general counsel. - (b) University general counsel will notify the office of the provost when such amendments have been codified, posted, and filed, if appropriate.